Masking no longer required at UHS

 The information contained in your medical records belongs to you, and you are entitled to access that information.
 The physical record is the property of UHS.
 We maintain records in order to provide effective services to our patients.

 How do I request copies of my medical records?

 You are welcome to request copies of your medical records at any time.
-Each clinic, hospital and specialty department maintains confidential medical records of its patients.
+Each clinic, hospital and specialty department in New York maintains confidential medical records of its patients.
 To obtain copies of your medical records, please contact the clinic or hospital where you received care and ask to speak with the Medical Records department.
 The UHS staff will be happy to assist you.
 A list of all UHS clinics and hospitals and their phone numbers is available online.
-Or, fill out a Medical Record Authorization form.
+Or, fill out a Medical Records Authorization Form.

 How do I transfer my medical records?

 Transfer from a UHS doctor to another UHS doctor:

 Sometimes your health care journey will take you from the doctor’s office to a hospital or a specialty department within UHS.
 We want this to be as convenient as possible.
 If you are currently seeing an UHS doctor and he/she refers you to another UHS doctor, your doctor’s office will transfer the necessary records for you.